b-lukaszuk/ts_js_luzne_zadanka/part1_Jan_2022/README.md

 use it to show the proper divisors of the numbers 1 to 10 inclusive.
 Find a number in the range 1 to 20,000 with the most proper divisors.
 Show the number and just the count of how many proper divisors it has.

+### Additional info

+Interesting, this TS/JS program takes ~2.35 sec to execute, analogical program written in Python takes ~9.35 sec to execute (the same device, similar code)

 # Task 4

 [Go to: Table of contents](#table-of-contents)